Jtrnb/EyesOfValor/Player Guide/Playing the Game.md

 - Every game of EoV starts in downtime with you gearing up and preparing for a hunt.
 - During Downtime you will be interacting with other people and deciding what you should bring on your next hunt.
 You will be able to pick and choose what items you will bring filling your [[Creating A Character#Capacity:|Capacity]].
 - During downtime you will gain the benefits of a Full Rest and any buffs and debuffs will be cleared.
 (Buff and Debuff dependent).
+- During downtime you will plan out your next Hunt, deciding where to go and what the purpose of your next hunt will be.
 ## Hunts:
 - Hunts are where EoV shines, this is where you will be testing your skills to prove your worth, and survive.
+- During a Hunt you will be achieving the objective determined during your last downtime.

 ## Rest: